Europe shares pause after best start of year in decades

 About two-thirds into Europe's earnings season, 55 percent of companies have met or beaten analyst forecasts.
 Fourth-quarter earnings are set to grow 14.9 percent, according to Thomson Reuters I/B/E/S, which would be Europe's best earnings season in 3-1/2 years.

-"Earnings in general have been encouraging.
-The U.S. earnings picture is looking challenging, but European earnings are being upgraded," said Frédérique Carrier, director of European Equities at RBC Wealth Management.

-"In Europe you have better earnings momentum and you have valuations that are not stretched."

-At 1105 GMT, the FTSEurofirst 300 index of top European shares was down 0.1 percent at 1,555.41 points, after hitting a fresh seven-year high earlier.
-The broader STOXX 600 was down 0.2 percent.
+At 0900 GMT, the FTSEurofirst 300 index of top European shares was down 0.1 percent at 1,556.19 points, after hitting a fresh seven-year high earlier.
+The broader STOXX 600 was also down 0.1 percent.

 "Investors are reassured by a stabilisation in the Ukrainian crisis and the return of a relative calm in the euro zone," said Mirabaud Securities senior equity sales trader John Plassard in Geneva.